Intention-Aware Planner for Robust and Safe Aerial Tracking: Introduction

-In light of the aforementioned issues, we propose an intention-aware planner to improve robustness and safety in aerial tracking.
-Our framework incorporates three parts: intention prediction, motion prediction and trajectory optimization.
-In the first part, we utilize the Mediapipe framework to detect the target and then estimate its position, velocity and rotation.
-After that, we design a risk assessment function and a state observation function to predict the target intention.
-As for target motion prediction, we propose an intention-driven hybrid A* method that expands nodes by generating intention primitives.
-Each kind of primitive is driven by one singular intention.
-Subsequently, we design a penalty matrix to describe the penalty of intention transition.
-By exploring a path with the least cost, we can obtain target's future positions that adheres to its intention.
-Finally, an intention-aware optimization approach is employed to generate a spatial-temporal optimal trajectory.
-Particular penalty formulations are designed to enable the tracker to cope with different target intentions flexibly.
-Experimental results demonstrate that combining the target intention with planning greatly improves the robustness and safety of tracking.
+In this paper, we propose a novel intention-aware planner that addresses the aforementioned challenges.
+Our framework comprises three main parts: target intention prediction, intention-driven target motion prediction, and intention-aware trajectory optimization.
+Firstly, we utilize the Mediapipe\footnote{https://github.com/google/mediapipe} framework to detect the target and estimate its position, velocity, and orientation.
+A designated intention prediction method combining a user-defined potential assessment and a state observation function is proposed for a set of common intentions.
+Then we design an intention-driven hybrid A* method for target motion prediction by generating motion primitives that combine target intentions.
+Each primitive is driven by one singular intention, which is named intention primitive in this paper.
+Meanwhile, we formulate a penalty matrix to describe the cost of intention transitions and define the total cost for target paths.
+By searching for a path with the least cost, we can obtain the target's possible future positions while considering its intention.
+Finally, an intention-aware optimization approach is employed to generate a spatial-temporal optimal trajectory by designing particular intention-aware constraints.
+Benchmark comparisons and real-world experiments confirm that combining the target intention with planning greatly improves the robustness and safety of tracking.

-Our main contributions are summarized as follows: \begin{itemize} \item [1)] A flexible intention prediction method that integrates user-defined risk assessment function and state observation function. \item [2)] An intention-driven target motion prediction approach that estimates target's future positions by generating intention primitives. \item [3)] An intention-aware trajectory optimization method to generate a spatial-temporal optimal trajectory by designing particular penalty formulations. \item [4)] Simulated and Real-world experiments are conducted to validate the robustness and safety of our method. \end{itemize}
+Our contributions are as follows: \begin{itemize} \item [1)] A novel flexible intention prediction method that integrates a user-defined potential assessment function and a state observation function. \item [2)] An intention-driven target motion prediction approach that estimates target future positions by generating intention primitives. \item [3)] An intention-aware trajectory optimization method to generate a spatial-temporal optimal trajectory by designing particular intention-aware constraints. \item [4)] Simulated and real-world experiments are conducted to validate the performance of our method. \end{itemize}